materialsvirtuallab/nano266/labs/lab2/README.md

 /
 &CELL
 /
-ATOMIC_SPECIES             # You specify the pseudopotential for each atomic species.
+ATOMIC_SPECIES             # Specify the pseudopotential for each species.
   Si   28.055  {pseudopotential}
-ATOMIC_POSITIONS crystal   # Specifies the atomic positions in crystal (fractional) coordinates Si      0.00    0.00    0.00
+ATOMIC_POSITIONS crystal   # Specifies the atomic positions in frac. coords Si      0.00    0.00    0.00
   Si      0.25    0.25    0.25
 K_POINTS automatic         # Specifies the k-point grid to be used